MarionCouesnon/design-systems/.github/pull_request_template.md

 - [ ] I have read the [Contributing guidelines](./contributing.md)
 - [ ] I have added necessary documentation to the [readme file](./readme.md) (if appropriate)
+- [ ] Other (needs to be defined in the further comments section below)

 ## Further comments